MAnn223/fastpages/_posts/2022-12-13-guestSpeakerGiCS.md

 - Big risk is to stop learning
 - Need to have critical thinking skills and willingness to learn
 - what you're interested now won't necessarily be your career
-- can use CS skills in industry
+- can use CS skills in any industry

 Questions we asked
 - What would you say is the most important skill for people working in the tech industry?